weather-gov/weather.gov/docs/qasp.md

 > satisfy all of the required standards immediately.
 In fact, we will not even
 > attempt to measure them all from the start.

+> [!NOTE]
+> The QASP only intends to address the code and pipeline **_quality_**, not
+> processes.
+We will document our processes separately.

 ## Elements

-### 1. Code is tested
+### 1. Code is functionally tested

 As part of a robust software development practice, the development team will ensure that code is working properly.
-Testing provides feedback to developers in real time, reduces the risk of breaking changes or errors in production, and provides a rough metric to non-technical stakeholders of code quality.
+Funcntional testing provides feedback to developers in real time, reduces the risk of breaking changes or errors in production, and provides a rough metric to non-technical stakeholders of code quality.

 The acceptable standards for this element are: